Mitigation or Misguided? (Revised)

-The US Forest Service has issued a new proposal in Boulder County for "forest restoration" and watershed protection (Forsythe II Project).
+The US Forest Service has issued a final project Decision in Boulder County for fire mitigation, “forest restoration,” and watershed protection (Forsythe II Project).
 They are cutting patches of forest using both clearcuts and aggressive thinning.
 Will these cuts actually help, or is this activity misguided?
 The USFS would have us believe that they know what they are doing and we should trust them to manage our forests, but should we?

 While the USFS has been making these types of cuts for years, there is little evidence to indicate that they work, for either fire mitigation, or forest “health”.
 The “new” plan would cut trees to “restore” the forest to a historical fire regime that did not exist at this altitude.
 It proposes the paradox of cutting the trees that hold the soil in place to prevent erosion in the watershed.
 The unfortunate result of this new mitigation may be more…